-- 1. A student's behavior poses a significant threat of danger and/or injury to self or others, - 2.
-A student's behavior poses a threat of disruption to the educational process for others, and/or - 3.
+- a.
+A student's behavior poses a significant threat of danger and/or injury to self or others, - b.
+A student's behavior poses a threat of disruption to the educational process for others, and/or - c.
 A student's behavior poses a threat of destruction of property.